Mondele: See also

 In Ghana the word used for a 'white' person or foreigner is ‘Obroni’ in the local languages, those of the Akan family.

 In Nigeria, the word used for a 'white' person is Oyibo.

-In Uganda, the word used for a white or foreign person is 'mzungu'.
+In Uganda, Tanzania and Kenya the word used for a white or foreign person is 'mzungu'.

 In Togo and Benin, the word used for a white person is 'yovo'.